-- Primary definitive: As a standalone treatment when surgery isn’t possible due to anatomy, such as the brain, oral cavity, bone, upper jaw and nasal cavity or to treat superficial tumours such as soft tissue and mast cell tumours.
+- Primary definitive: As a standalone treatment when surgery isn’t possible due to anatomy, such as the brain, oral cavity, bone, upper jaw, and nasal cavity or to treat superficial tumours such as soft tissue and mast cell tumours.

 - Chemoradiation: Some treatments combine radiotherapy and chemotherapy, without surgery.

-- Palliative: To slow down progress of a tumour which can not be surgically removed and/or relieve pain and discomfort of a tumour.
+- Palliative: To slow down the progress of a tumour which can not be surgically removed and/or relieve pain and discomfort of a tumour.

 What happens before and during treatment?